What is Soldier For Life - Transition Assistance Program (SFL-TAP)?

 Transition Assistance Program Resources

-There is an extensive library of literature in our computer lab that pertains to writing effective and persuasive resumes, conducting a successful interview, and how to choose a career path.
-These resources are available to all during normal business hours.
+There is a library of literature in our computer lab that pertains to writing effective and persuasive resumes, conducting a successful interview, and how to choose a career path.
+We also have computer workstations available to use for preparing or searching for employment or education opportunities.
+These resources are available to all during normal operating hours.

 Financial Guidance and Counseling